 Operating and building pipeline infrastructure affects many along the route, and Trans Mountain recognizes the potential impact to its neighbours and communities in proximity to operating areas.

 Trans Mountain works with landowners along its pipeline network.
 A key objective is to treat each landowner fairly and equitably.
-For those who may be directly affected by the proposed expansion project, Trans Mountain will identify and address landowners’ concerns and questions about the project.
+For those who may be directly affected by the Expansion Project, Trans Mountain will identify and address landowners’ concerns and questions.
 These landowners will then work with the Lands Teams to reach jointly equitable solutions.

 The National Energy Board (NEB) has produced a guide for landowners and the public that provides details about the regulatory process governing pipeline projects.
 This information is available on the NEB website.